FortiGate

 Step 4: Result.

-If the file name of the script set in step 2 includes '%%date%%', it includes the name of the backup date.
+If the file name of the script set in step 2 includes '%%date%%', this is converted to the current date in 'YYYY-MM-DD' format at the time the automation stitch runs.

 For example 1: